 Other changes between CreateSpace and KDP

 - Royalty payment schedule.
 While CreateSpace paid royalties approximately 30 days after the end of the month where you earned them, the KDP payment comes out 60 days later.
-But the payment schedule is still monthly, the same as it was on CreateSpace.
+But the payment schedule is still monthly.

 - Unsupported languages.
 Some languages supported by CreateSpace may be unsupported by KDP.
 CreateSpace books that are already published will continue to be available on Amazon, no matter what language.
 But you can’t publish or update new books in an unsupported language, and drafts that you move over may need to be translated.
 Note that Amazon continues to evaluate its features and services, including supported languages.